MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Get-ManagementRole.md

 ## DESCRIPTION
 You can view management roles in several ways, from listing all the roles in your organization to listing only the child roles of a specified parent role.
 You can also view the details of a specific role by piping the output of the Get-ManagementRole cmdlet to the Format-List cmdlet.

-For more information about management roles, see Understanding management roles (Exchange 2016).
+For more information about management roles, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).